YardenBakish/BASIC-CPU-SIMULATOR/README.md

 ## FLOW

-1. The Assembler recieves an Assembly file which its content corresspondes to the CPU's ISA (further description in '_ISA & Memory_').
+1. The Assembler recieves an Assembly file which its content corresspond to the CPU's ISA (further description in '_ISA & Memory_').
 For your Convenience, several Assembly files with different functionality are provided.
 2. The Assembler translates the Assembly language to machine lanagues instructions and outputs two txt files - Instrucion Memory and Data Memory files